Distance learning has been taking over traditional classroom education for years now. This process has advanced and quickened due to the pandemic.

 - Lack of practice.

 Distance learning is often performed in isolation.
 It prevents students from forming lasting relationships with their peers and professors, which is detrimental to their mental health.
 This also often prevents them from quickly correcting their mistakes: many online teachers take quite some time to answer in forums.
 That is why webinars are a better type of e-learning: instant messages allow students to improve immediately.

 You usually need much motivation to finish an online course or watch all webinars.
 Because e-learning is not obligatory, many tend to default to it.
 Many also tend to underestimate this type of learning, thinking that it is something easy.
 And when it’s not, they quit.
 If you want to persevere with your webinar or MOOC, you will need to find time and strong motivation for it.
 Otherwise, it won’t work.

 Lack of Practice

-The majority of people learn best by practice and distance learning often makes it less possible to practice something with a group or, for example, in a laboratory.
-Only by doing something yourself, you’ll get the certainty that you have a necessary skill.
+The majority of people learn best by practice, and distance learning often makes it less possible to practice something with a group or, for example, in a laboratory.
+Only by doing something yourself, you’ll get the certainty that you have the necessary skills.
 Your tutor won’t be able to see the results of your work unless you send it through the platforms you’re using.

 Lack of Validity